 Assessors must be able to contact employers to verify work claims and applicants must provide correct contact details and a valid ABN for their employer.

-Employment can be at different physical locations or farms in regional WA, but must be for the same employer for a minimum of 2 consecutive weeks (14 consecutive calendar days).
+Employment can be at different physical locations or farms in regional WA, but must be for the same employer for a minimum of two consecutive weeks (14 consecutive calendar days).
 Applicants can change employers after the 14 day minimum, and claim an accommodation allowance if they continue to meet all eligibility criteria including completing a minimum of 14 consecutive days for the new employer.

 The accommodation allowance is paid for a maximum of 12 weeks, which can be consecutive or non-consecutive, providing the 2-week (14 consecutive calendar days) minimum criteria is met with each employer.